myfriendsloveme/myfriendsloveme.github.io/index.md

 ## April 2, 2019
 ### Mental Pain: 0.5 Physical Pain: 0 Sleep Hours: 10:00 PM ~ 7:30 AM

 [11:02 AM] I woke up much later than my usual time.
 It's deeply concerning, as I typically consider myself to be an early bird.
 I guess I could work chalk it up as fatigue from a hard work out the night before, but it seems like a lame excuse.
 I did wake up much joyful than yesterday, so that's a positive.
 I got some work done after a quick shower, and went to the usual cafe for a tea and some strawberry scone.
 Both were delicious.
 I've been refraining from drinking coffee lately, and have been successful at it for  10 days consecutive days.
 I feel more human without the constant excess coffee.
+Oh, and I also forgot to meditate yesterday.

 I wrote a long journal yesterday in one of my classes.
 I randomly recalled a story about my best friend, that left me teary-eyed.
 It took a lot to not cry in-class, but I managed ot pull it off.
 But here is the writing (which I edited heavily today):